 His professional career began in 1983 at Consob, where he held various positions, including as Head of the Regulation Office.
+Since

-Since 1989 he has been working as an academic, holding courses and seminars at major Italian universities, such as Luiss in Roma and Bocconi in Milano.
-He published several papers on corporate law and securities market.
+1989 he has been working as an academic, holding courses and seminars at major Italian universities, such as Luiss in Roma and Bocconi in Milano.
+He published several papers on corporate law and securities market and, especially, the book "Diritto del Governo Societario (Corporate Governance Law)", now in its fourth edition.

-Curricula of the Directors in Office (continues) During his professional career, he held the office of Deputy General Director of Assonime, where he was in charge of corporate law and securities market, Secretary of the Board of Directors and General Counsel of Telecom Italia S.p.A. and General Counsel and General & Institutional Affairs Director of Pirelli & C. S.p.A.
+During his professional career, he held the office of Deputy General Director of Assonime, where he was in charge of the corporate law and securities market sector, Secretary of the Board of Directors and General Counsel of Telecom Italia S.p.A. and General Counsel and General & Institutional Affairs Director of Pirelli & C. S.p.A.